duckietown/duckietown-lx/linux-and-networking/README.md

 # About these activities

-In this lx you will learn the basics of Linux, the operating system running on Duckiebots and Duckiedrones, and get an introduction to networking.
+In this learning experience you will learn the basics of Linux, the operating system running on Duckiebots and Duckiedrones, and get an introduction to networking.

-It os comprised of two parts:
+It is comprised of two parts:

 1. Introduction to Linux